 I am a constituent of [ASSEMBLYMEMBER/SENATOR NAME] and I am a [PHARMACIST/TECHNICIAN/STUDENT] at [SCHOOL/PLACE OF WORK].
 I am writing on behalf of myself, in support of A4611B/S5584, a bill that will register Pharmacy Technicians within New York State, and therefore help to prevent narcotic diversion through establishing accountability and improving medication safety through training requirements.

 You may ask – what is a Pharmacy Technician?
-Pharmacy Technicians support the Pharmacist in the technical duties within a hospital or community pharmacy – from gathering materials for the Pharmacist to mix/reconstitute or prepare, to managing the medication inventory – Pharmacists train for years to optimize patients’ medication regimens and could not do their jobs without the support of Technicians.
+Pharmacy Technicians support the Pharmacist in the technical duties within a hospital or community pharmacy – from gathering materials for the Pharmacist to mix/reconstitute or prepare, to managing the medication inventory.
+Pharmacists train for years to optimize patients’ medication regimens and could not do their jobs without the support of Technicians.

 Unfortunately, New York State is one of only five states in the country which does not regulate or register Pharmacy Technicians.
 Pharmacy Technicians are part of the only health profession which has typical access to narcotics and yet is not regulated in any way in New York.
 In the setting of the opioid epidemic affecting our state, the last thing we need is a potential source of opioids getting into our communities.
 Because there is no registration (and therefore no public accountability like there is for Pharmacists, Nurses, Physicians, etc) and no minimum requirements, anyone can become a Pharmacy Technician, even someone fired due to diverting narcotics.
 While the vast majority of Pharmacy Technicians are excellent and dedicated people, there should be some accountability mechanism to prevent diversion of narcotics.